activecm/threat-tools/README.md

   ./beacon-simulator.sh 192.168.0.1 443 150 12 <br/>
   ./beacon-simulator.sh 192.168.0.7 53 200 10 udp <br/> <br/>
 Run the script without switches to access the online help. <br/>

+Note: the standard netcat/nc tools included with Linux do not always handle timeouts well, expecially with UDP.
+Please install ncat (commonly found in a package called "ncat", or if not, as part of the "nmap" package).  beacon-simulator will prefer to use this if it's installed.